 Rickets is preventable.
 Give your baby sunbath for about 15 to 30 minutes daily, depending upon the skin color (more time in babies with a dark complexion, because dark skin blocks penetration of ultraviolet light).
 This will be sufficient to meet the daily need of vitamin D. Along with this, give a vitamin D rich diet.

-Do you have a question on Sunscreen or Dietary Supplements?Ask a Doctor Online
+Do you have a question on Osteopenia or Knock-knees?Ask a Doctor Online